 Macalester’s Neuroscience Program provides a rigorous introduction to the study of the nervous system that is, like the field itself, rooted in biology and psychology.
 Students interested in majoring in Neuroscience should plan to complete Chemistry 111 (General Chemistry I), Chemistry 112 (General Chemistry II), Biology 190 (Genetics), and Psychology 100 (Introduction to Psychology) during their first year.
 The Neuroscience program does not offer a first-year course, and students are encouraged to use their first-year course to explore their non-science interests.

 This fall the Philosophy Department is pleased to offer two First Year Courses:

-PHIL 100-F1: Introduction to Philosophy: Philosophy of the Future (Prof. Geoffrey Gorham)
+PHIL 100-F1: Introduction to Philosophy: Love and Friendship (Prof. Geoffrey Gorham)

 PHIL 121-F1: Ethics (Prof. Samuel Asarnow)